LTSM High School

 CHRISTMAS FAIR

-The Christmas Fair is an opportunity to bring the entire LTSM community together in a charity event.
-Students, along with PTA representatives, work to make and market handmade products and culinary delights, and the funds raised at the end are donated to community-supported causes.
-The whole festive atmosphere is completed by carols and artistic moments, supported by the school band, the school’s dance team and surprise guests.
+The Christmas Fair is a cherished tradition that brings the entire LTSM community together for a charitable cause.
+Students, supported by PTA representatives, create and sell handmade products and festive culinary treats, with all proceeds donated to causes supported by our community.
+The joyful atmosphere is enhanced by carols, artistic performances, and special moments presented by the school band, the dance team, and surprise guests.

 CUP OF GOOD HOPE